 Interestingly, this does not depend on the variance of the noise.
 This is also a case for which $B^{(2)}>B^{(1)}$ for non linear activation function. \paragraph{Infinite samples size and input size} In this regime, the number of neurons and input size, $N_1,d$, diverges together but $N_1$ is larger than any constant times $d$, such that $\gamma_0=\lim_{d\to\infty} {d}/M\in(0,\infty)$, and $\beta_1 \rightarrow \infty$.
 Applying Theorem \ref{Thm: B1_B2}, we obtain that $B^{(2)}=\eta_{0}/{{\alpha_2}}+o(1)$.
 Since, the bound $B^{(1)}$ does not depend on the size of the number of hidden units $N_1$ as long as it is large, we obtain the following results:

-\end{theorem} \begin{remark} The Cauchy-Schwarz inequality together with a Gaussian integration by parts show that as soon as $\sigma$ is nonlinear, one has that $\eta_0> \theta_{11}$, and therefore $B^{(2)}> 0$. \end{remark} \begin{remark} The bound $B^{(1)}$ does not depend on the size of the hidden layer, as long as it is of the order of the first hidden layer, see Figure \ref{fig:Bounds_N}. \end{remark} It is interesting to note that whether or not $B^{(1)}>B^{(2)}$ in Theorem \ref{Thm: B1_B2} depends on the activation function and the model parameters.
-In Figures \ref{fig:Comparison-of-the bounds_SNR}, \ref{fig:Comparison-of-the bounds_gamma}, and \ref{fig:Bounds_N} below we compare the bounds for different Signal to Noise Ratio (SNR), with $SNR:=10 \log_{10} (\sigma_x^2/\alpha \alpha_2 \sigma_{\varepsilon}^2)$, different $\gamma_0$, and different $\beta_1$.
+Note that in general whether or not $B^{(1)}>B^{(2)}$ in Theorem \ref{Thm: B1_B2} depends on the activation function and the model parameters.
+Interestingly, in the regime of high SNR and overparametrization (see Remark \ref{rem:scaling}), $B^{(1)}$ tends to be better, this is also observed in Figure. \ref{fig:Comparison-of-the bounds_SNR}.
+In Figures \ref{fig:Comparison-of-the bounds_SNR}, \ref{fig:Comparison-of-the bounds_gamma}, and \ref{fig:Bounds_N} below we compare the bounds for different Signal to Noise Ratio (SNR), with $SNR:=10 \log_{10} (\sigma_x^2/(\alpha \alpha_2 \sigma_{\varepsilon}^2))$, different $\gamma_0$, and different $\beta_1$.
 The definition of the SNR is with respect to the total variance of a linear model, $f_{\boldsymbol{\theta}}(\boldsymbol{x})=\frac{1}{\sqrt{dN_{1}}}(\boldsymbol{w}^{(2)})^{T}W^{(1)}\boldsymbol{x}$, divided by the noise.
 The comparison is presented for four activation functions, Linear: $\sigma(x)=x$, Sigmoid: $\sigma(x)=1/(1+e^{-x})$, Tanh: $\sigma(x)=\mathrm{tanh}(x)$, and Relu: $\sigma(x)=\max(x,0)$.
 That there is no clear ``winner'' is consistent with the analysis in \cite{bobrovsky1987some}, in which the authors consider similar types of bounds not in the context of neural networks.
 They compare the bounds in cases where some of the parameters are being conditioned and show via toy examples that predicting which bound is better depends on the specifics of the problem.